Elk River Swimming

 Elk River Site 1

-This swimming spot, 14 miles away from Port Orford, is one of a few places along the river with easy access.
-You can drive to the gravel beach or park your car near the road and hike 30 yards down.
-The site features a large gravel and sand beach.
-The river is shallow here with a few deeper spots.
+Located 14 miles from Port Orford, this spot provides easy access to the river.
+Visitors can drive to the gravel beach or park near the road and hike 30 yards down.
+The site features a large gravel and sand beach with shallow areas and a few deeper spots.

 GPS: N 42°42.708' W 124°22.473' | 42.7118, -124.3745